 - Cook until the sauce thickens, around 20 minutes.
 Season with salt & pepper.
 Don't let it dry up.

 - 300 ml. cream (salmon flavored if you can find it)

 - salt & pepper

-- In a small saucepan, mix cream and tomato sauce together on medium fire.
+- In a small saucepan, over medium heat, mix the cream and the tomato sauce.

 - Season with salt & pepper.

-- When it gets a bit thick, about 10 minutes, turn off fire.
+- When it gets a bit thick, about 10 minutes, turn off the fire.